Los Angeles Almanac Logo

 Victims of the 1871 Chinese massacre in Los Angeles.
 From Security Pacific National Bank Collection at Los Angeles Public Library.

 One of the darkest episodes in Los Angeles history was the 1871 Chinese Massacre.
-The event was preceded by simmering anti-Chinese bigotry and, within Chinatown itself (presently where Union Station is located), conflict between two competing tongs (gangs).
-On the evening of October 24, several white constables entered Chinatown to break up an argument between members of the tongs.
-Whether by anger or accident, a white man ended up dead by gunshot wound.
-Shortly thereafter, a mob of 500 non-Asian Angelenos (approximately eight percent of L.A.'s population at the time) began hunting down and assaulting every Chinese male they could find, including those who had nothing to do with the earlier incident.
-After five hours, the mob had killed at least 17 men and a teenage boy (only one victim might have been implicated in the initial death of the white man).
-Chinese homes and businesses were also looted.
-Eleven white men, including Sheriff James Burns and prominent Angeleno Robert Widney, had attempted to stop the mobs, but were themselves overwhelmed.
-The mob even shot and killed one of the white men trying to protect the Chinese.
-The incident drew national attention and provoked a grand jury investigation.
-Seven men were held responsible and convicted for the riots, but only one actually served any jail time.
+The event was preceded by simmering anti-Chinese bigotry and, within Chinatown itself (where Union Station is presently located), conflict between two competing tongs (gangs).
+On the evening of October 24, two white constables entered Chinatown to break up an argument between members of the tongs.
+Shots rang out between the feuding parties and the constables found themselves in the middle of a shootout.
+Robert Thompson, a local white saloon owner and farmer, joined several other civilians to assist the lawmen.
+Firing several shots himself in the direction of the shooters, he ended up being shot in return, dying from his wounds a few hours later.
+Word of the Chinatown shootout and death of a white man spread quickly.
+Rumors flew that the Chinese were killing whites wholesale.
+Soon, a mob of 500 non-Asian Angelenos (approximately eight percent of L.A.'s population at the time) descended upon Chinatown, hunting down and assaulting every Chinese male they could find, regardless of whether they had been involved in the shooting incident.
+After five hours, the mob had hanged or shot to death at least 17 men and a teenage boy.
+Only one of the victims might actually have been connected to the earlier shootout.
+Chinese homes and businesses were looted.
+Every Chinese resident was robbed.
+A posse of eleven white men, including Sheriff James Burns and prominent Angeleno Robert Widney, attempted to stop the mob violence and managed to save a number of Chinese residents.
+They were, however, outnumbered and overwhelmed.
+The mob even shot and killed a white man, Johnny Burrow, who tried to protect the Chinese.

 Calle de los Negros, Los Angeles, Circa 1882